capitalch/trace/tracking.md

 18. Payment gateway for purchase of Trace
 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 03-04-2022 - 04-04-2022
+1. Bug fixes for contacts
+2. Fixed: When a new user is created since lastUsedBuCode in table TraceUser is null, the program crashes when Accounts menu item is clicked
+3. Fixed: permissions not working properly issue

 # 01-04-2022 - 02-04-2022
 1. Implementation and bug fixing